Staking smart contract

 This test should work without any errors.

-Currently, there is no way to deposit rewards into the SC, unless the owner makes it payable, which is generally bad practice, and not recommended.
+Currently, there is no way to deposit rewards into the smart contract, unless the owner makes it payable, which is generally bad practice, and not recommended.

 As this is a fairly simple task compared to what we've done already, we'll leave this as an exercise to the reader.
 You'll have to add a payable("EGLD")